 - Develop pupils’ awareness of how taking part in regular physical activity can benefit a person’s spiritual, moral, social and cultural wellbeing making a clear link to British Values.

 In Years 7 and 8, pupils participate in three lessons of Physical Education each week – (1 double lesson and 1 single lesson).
-In the Autumn and Spring term, pupils will cover the following activities – Basketball, Dance, Gymnastics, Health Related Fitness, Hockey, Indoor Athletics.
-In the Summer term, pupils will also cover Athletics, Rounders and Tennis.
+In the Autumn and Spring term, pupils will cover the following activities – Badminton, Dance, Football, Gymnastics (Rhythmic Gymnastics and Vaulting), Health Related Fitness, Indoor Athletics and Netball.
+In the Summer term, pupils will also cover Athletics, Cricket, and Rounders.

 In Year 9, pupils participate in two lessons of Physical Education each week (1 double lesson).
-In the Autumn and Spring term, pupils will cover the following activities – Badminton, Basketball, Dance, Football, Gymnastics, Health Related Fitness, Hockey, Indoor Athletics and Netball.
-In the Summer term, pupils will also cover Athletics, Rounders and Tennis.
+In the Autumn and Spring term, pupils will cover activities from – Athletics, Badminton, Dance, Football, Gymnastics, Health Related Fitness, Indoor Athletics and Netball.
+In the Summer term, pupils will also cover Athletics, Cricket, and Rounders.

 In Year 10 and Year 11 Core, pupils participate in two lessons of Physical Education each week (1 double lesson).
 Through Aerobics, Badminton, Basketball, Cardio, Football, Gymnastics, Netball, Pilates, Rugby Union, Self Defence, Sports Leader Level 1 Award, Swimming, Table Tennis, Trampolining, Volleyball and Yoga.